Recently in Football Category

 The game will also include the "Parade of Champions," a celebration of team and individual successes from the 2013-'14 season.
 Penn State won NCAA Championships in fencing, women's volleyball and wrestling, its most NCAA titles since 1999-2000.
 For the second consecutive year, the Nittany Lions won a school record eight Big Ten Championships.

 The third annual "Stuff a Bus" food drive will take place this weekend, as well.
 A Blue Bus will be parked outside the Bryce Jordan Center from Friday at 12 p.m. until Sunday at 12 p.m. for donations to help the Central Pennsylvania Food Bank.

-Welcome to the Gameday Preview for week four matchup against UMass.
+Welcome to the Gameday Preview for the week 10 matchup against Temple.

 What to Watch For - Penn State

 1. The running back duo of Bill Belton and Akeel Lynch combined for 184 yards and 6.3 yards per carry during last week's game against Indiana.
 Belton talked with the media this week about the offensive line's ability to create seams for both head and Lynch to run through in Bloomington.
 Head coach James Franklin said the Nittany Lions will look for more consistency again this weekend against Temple.
 With senior Miles Dieffenbach back in the mix for playing time in the rotation, the Nittany Lions are confident in taking another step forward.